circleci/circleci-docs/jekyll/_cci2/local-cli.md

 ```
 The config validate command checks your local config.yml file for syntax errors.

-***note:*** Local jobs don’t cache dependencies.
+***Note:*** Local jobs don’t cache dependencies.
 You may want to comment out dependency sections if you are testing YAML syntax.
 Or, as in this example, use the `-c` flag to specify a local `config.yml` file that doesn’t pull in large dependencies.

 ## Validate Every Configuration Change